 Dow hits 40,000 for the first time as bull market accelerates

-Wall Street advanced into uncharted territory on Thursday, with the Dow Jones Industrial Average topping 40,000 for the first time after a blowout earnings report from Walmart cast a positive light on the economy fueling corporate America.
+Wall Street advanced into uncharted territory on Thursday, with the Dow Jones Industrial Average topping 40,000 for the first time after a blowout earnings report from Walmart cast a positive light on the U.S. economy.

-Ryan Detrick, chief market strategist at Carson Group, offered a similar take.
+Ryan Detrick, chief market strategist at Carson Group, noted that stocks have continued climbing as the U.S. seems headed for a so-called soft landing in which inflation recedes to more normal levels and economic growth remains healthy.

-"Think about how many people were talking about recessions and bear markets all last year, now we are once again back to new highs," said Detrick.
+"Think about how many people were talking about recessions and bear markets all last year — now we are once again back to new highs," he said.
 "Investors who were patient and ignored all the scary headlines were once again rewarded, just as they have been throughout history."

 The Dow hit the historic mark as Walmart jumped 6% after delivering robust first-quarter results, with the index lately up 83 points, or 0.2% at 39,990.
 The big-box retailer reported a large jump in e-commerce sales as well as making inroads with high-income shoppers.